How Commodity Inflation Reaches Broader Prices

 What commodity inflation can explain

 It also helps explain why inflation pressure can become visible before it becomes broad.
-Commodity prices may move first, then affect producer costs, and only later show up more clearly in downstream pricing.
+Commodity prices may move first, then affect producer costs, and only later appear more clearly in downstream pricing.
 That sequence matters because early commodity pressure can be inflation-relevant without yet proving that inflation has become persistent across the full economy.

 Where commodity inflation can mislead